isomerpages/govtech-corp/_products-and-services/Collaborate With Us/International Collaboration.md

 <p>Interested to learn more?
 Check out the <a href="https://www.linkedin.com/feed/update/urn:li:activity:7128668518480318464/" rel="noopener noreferrer nofollow" target="_blank">showcases by our GovTechies</a> at
 the Expo.</p>
 <h3>Cybersecurity Group's delegations and forums</h3>
-<p>GovTech Cybersecurity Group (CSG) actively engages in international collaboration
+<p>GovTech <a href="/our-capabilities/cybersecurity/" rel="noopener noreferrer nofollow" target="_blank">Cybersecurity Group (CSG)</a> actively
-to strengthen our collective cyber defence.
+engages in international collaboration to strengthen our collective cyber defence.
 Our international engagements with foreign government agencies and partners not only allow us to benchmark our Government’s cybersecurity capabilities against international standards, but they also help promote a unified and coordinated approach towards addressing cyber threats among like-minded Governments.</p>
 <div class="isomer-card-grid">
 <div class="isomer-card">
 <div class="isomer-card-image">